CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "duration": "6 m", // How long does the effect last.
     "effects": [ { "id": "fetid_goop", "duration": 360, "bp": "torso", "permanent": true } ], // List of effects with their id, duration, bodyparts, and permanent bool
     "waterproof": true, // Is the effect waterproof.
 (Default: false) "moves": 500 // Number of moves required in the process.
 },
-"use_action": {
-    "type": "unfold_vehicle", // Transforms the item into a vehicle.
-    "vehicle_name": "bicycle", // Vehicle name to create.
-    "unfold_msg": "You painstakingly unfold the bicycle and make it ready to ride.", // Message to display when transforming.
-    "moves": 500 // Number of moves required in the process.
-},
 "use_action" : {